ingbyr/password-manager/README.md

 ## password-manager

-A password manager tony based on pyqt5, sqlite3 and aes.
+A password manager toy based on pyqt5, sqlite3 and aes.